-A step-by-step tutorial on how to build a barn door that has a glass window, this DIY barn door tutorial has a video and plans to go with it.
+A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

-I built two doors that are 24″ wide by 80″ tall, which meant that I needed hardware for two doors too.
-So this cost is going to be an estimate for this size of two doors.
+I built two doors that are each 24″ wide by 80″ tall, which meant that I also needed hardware for two doors.

 The cost of the wood and glass was about $65 for both 24″ doors.
 The hardware cost about $110 (this includes the track and handles).

 The total cost of building these two DIY sliding barn doors would be about $175.

 Now let’s discuss which supplies and tools you will need to build these double barn doors.